Garmin Edge® 1050, Premium Cycling Computer, Vivid Color Touchscreen Display, Built-in Speaker, Advanced Training and Group Ride…

 What reviewers liked

-- Built-in speaker, voice prompts, integrated bell add genuine ride-safety features
+- Built-in speaker, voice prompts, and integrated bell noted as quality-of-life wins

 Where it falls short